NickToony/cs-topdown/README.md

 CS Top Down
 =====================
-An adventure into the world of LibGDX: A multiplayer top-down 2D shooter with precision, inspired by the popular Counterstrike series.
+An adventure into the world of LibGDX: A multiplayer top-down shooter with precision, inspired by the popular Counterstrike series.

 ## Current Features
 - Collisions and movement using Box2D
 - External map loading and rendering using Tiled Map Editor
-    - Custom Map/Textures downloading from game-servers
+    - Custom Map/Textures downloaded from game-servers when joining
 - Skeletal based animation using Spine
 - Lighting engine using Box2D Lights
 - Cross-platform multiplayer (Desktop, Web, Android, iOS)
     - Entirely based upon WebSockets
 - Reliable server-authoriative net-code: smooth, responsive and fast
 - Moddable game-modes, weapons, sounds, graphics, maps
+- Experimental 3D world with OpenGL (Hit F12 to toggle!)

 ## Default gamemodes (or make your own!)
 - Team Deathmatch (config: "TeamDeathMatch")